How to Create a Copyright Page in 5 Minutes (with Template)

 - Your readers may appreciate the information disclosed in it

-- Copyright owner’s name: Assumedly, this will be your name, though it’s perfectly okay to use a pen name or pseudonym.
+- Copyright owner’s name: Assumedly, this will be the author’s name, though it’s perfectly okay to use a pen name or pseudonym.

-- Year of publication: Take note that this is the year you publish the work (not the year that you first created it).
+- Year of publication: Note that this is the year you publish the work (not the year you first created it).

 Together, it will give you this copyright statement.
 Any configuration will do the trick: